 LESSONS AND RESULTS:

 To harness the current public sector resources optimally, a strategic shift in operational paradigm is necessary.
 PHC doctors and ANMs can primarily be used for services that will use their physical availability—such as basic surgeries, institutional deliveries, ANCs and PNCs, clinical family planning services, immunization—while the rest of the cases requiring treatment with only medicines can be dealt with through a telemedicine system.
 The telemedicine system also serves as a filtering process so that clients and patients who need higher level care can be organically referred.
 Such an approach gives complete control to the administrators to ensure that all kinds of services are delivered in a planned and monitored way.
-As of Sept 1, 2017, 23,000 consultations were delivered through teleconsultations.
+As of January 11th 2019, over 23,000 consultations were delivered through teleconsultations.